Synesthesia-Music-Cube/colour-association-frontend/README.md

 You will need to have nodejs and npm (or other package managers as yarn) downloaded if u don't have them now.
 [Here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is the guide on how to do it.

-Write following in the root directory of the project:
+Write following to the console in the root directory of the project:

 Download the project dependencies